sarasm93/traffic-sign-memory/README.md

 ***
 ### **Content and design**

-Font: söker på "traffic signs speed limit" på google https://www.google.com/search?q=traffic+signs+speed+limit&tbm=isch&ved=2ahUKEwizu7ih86H-AhWOwioKHX3iAN4Q2-cCegQIABAA&oq=traffic+signs+speed+limit&gs_lcp=CgNpbWcQAzIECCMQJzIHCAAQgAQQEzIICAAQCBAeEBMyCAgAEAgQHhATUABYAGD44QZoA3AAeACAAViIAaYBkgEBMpgBAKoBC2d3cy13aXotaW1nwAEB&sclient=img&ei=Elw1ZLPqMY6FqwH9xIPwDQ&bih=714&biw=1536&rlz=1C1IBEF_svSE1046SE1046 + och tittar på vilken font de verkar ha, och ser om jag kan hitta den på googe fonts: https://fonts.google.com/
---> landar i Overpass

-Inspiration för hur ett memory game kan se ut - färger, ikoner, uppbyggnad: https://www.google.com/search?q=memory+game&rlz=1C1IBEF_svSE1046SE1046&sxsrf=APwXEdceULB4pIF0rDT7QQ1L7FSIh_13PA:1681194978841&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiI3ousm6H-AhVScvEDHe6uAAkQ_AUoAXoECAEQAw&biw=1536&bih=714&dpr=1.25

-Inspiration till hur varje kort i memoriet kan se ut kommer från fontawesome där varje ikon är en knapp med rundade hörn som ändrar färg när man hovrar över: https://fontawesome.com/search?q=question&o=r&m=free

 In order to get started with the html code I used the '!+tab' command to create a boilerplate html structure.

-I used this [Love Maths lesson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/78f3c10a937c4fe09640c7c0098d16bd/?child=first) and the code, shown in the lesson, for an event listener listening for the DOM content to be loaded: `document.addEventListener("DOMContentLoaded", function () {`.
-I use this line of code at the very top of my script.js file.
+I used this [Love Maths lesson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/78f3c10a937c4fe09640c7c0098d16bd/?child=first) to get started with the javascript code.
+I also used this code (shown in the lesson) for an event listener listening for the DOM content to be loaded: `document.addEventListener("DOMContentLoaded", function () {`.
+I used this line of code at the very top of my script.js file.

 I also used the [Love Running website](LÄNK) and the [Love Maths website](LÄNK) to figure out that setting `width:`, `height:` and `margin: auto` on the game board `div` can be used to align the cards to the center of the screen.